conradlempert/mini-metro-map-maker/README.md

 Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2343771903

-It is written in TypeScript with HTML5 Canvas functionality and Vite.
+It is written in TypeScript with HTML5 Canvas and Vite.

 ## Reviews on Steam